spraakbanken/swell-editor/scribblings/anonymisation.md

 linearise the abstract records to grammatically correct text.
 Full msd might be necessary when anonymising entities such as _Språkintroduktion på lindholmen_.
 2. Correct spelling (such as _Ungen_ instead of _Ungern_), correct capitalization.
 Has the learner written the entity correctly?

+### Questions from video meeting 16/3

+Mats suggests using a full msd tag for the anonymized entities.
+Suggestion: SUC3.

+Gunlög says that spelling mistakes might not be so important, however she might be biased and will consider how important it might be for other researchers.
+Bea raised the question about how to render records that are marked as having incorrect spelling.
+Probably we should not try to do that since they will just give a systematically incorrect error.
+A label will have to do.

+Follow-up errors from professions, subjects of study and what kind of public transport is used.

+Elena notes that the meta-data from anonymisation can be used for other experiments, for example checking biases by rendering the names differently.

+I wonder if it make sense to anoymize data that exists in the student meta-data anyway.
+For example, if we know the L1 the country of origin could stay in place.

+Texts with the student itself as topic, _"om mig"_ could be aggregated, for example under the same swell-id.